-Wisconsin Project Announces Participation in Gender Champions in Nuclear Policy
+Wisconsin Project’s Participation in Gender Champions in Nuclear Policy Initiative

-The Wisconsin Project’s Executive Director, Valerie Lincy, has joined the Gender Champions in Nuclear Policy (GCNP) initiative.
-Valerie was among 25 fellow leaders in the nuclear policy field who joined the initiative when it was launched on November 14, 2018.
+The Wisconsin Project proudly supports the Gender Champions in Nuclear Policy (GCNP) initiative.
+Our Executive Director, Valerie Lincy, was among 25 fellow leaders in the nuclear policy field who joined the initiative when it was launched on November 14, 2018.

-In addition to the panel parity pledge, Valerie has committed to three individual pledges aimed at achieving effective gender balance at the Wisconsin Project, including:
+In addition to the panel parity pledge, Valerie has committed to the following three individual pledges for 2021, aimed at achieving effective gender balance at the Wisconsin Project:

 - Ensure that early career experts (especially women) are single author on at least one article per year.